-Dozens of partner organizations coordinate this massive effort that covers more than 300 miles of main stem and tributaries within the San Pedro River Basin.
+Dozens of partner organizations coordinate across the international border for this massive effort that covers more than 300 miles of main stem and tributaries within the San Pedro River Basin.
 Partners include: Area de Proteccion Bavispe, Arizona Dept. of Forestry & Fire Management, Arizona Game & Fish Dept., U.S. Bureau of Land Management, Cochise County, Community Watershed Alliance, Comisión Nacional de Áreas Naturales Protegidas, Cascabel Volunteers, Fort Huachuca, Friends of the San Pedro River, National Park Service, Naturalia, Pima County, Salt River Project, The Nature Conservancy, Bureau of Land Management, National Park Service, Arizona Game and Fish, Community Watershed Alliance of Benson, Cascabel volunteers, private landowners and many community volunteers.

 The effort extends from San Pedro River headwater streams in Mexico to its confluence with the Gila River, a key tributary of the Colorado River.
 Volunteers also map key tributaries of the San Pedro, including the Babocomari River, Aravaipa Creek, Hot Springs Canyon and many other smaller streams.